 What about gaming in 4K?

-We had 4K gaming on the PC for a while before consoles, but the more advanced versions of Sony and Microsoft's gaming machines can certainly compete.
+4K gaming has been available on PCs for a while before consoles, but the more advanced versions of Sony and Microsoft's gaming machines can now certainly compete.

 Sony got the ball rolling with the PS4 Pro, which uses an advanced form of upscaling to generate a 4K image.
 It might not be native 4K, but we think the results are excellent.